Signed in as:

 past decade has also seen a significant rise in communities becoming more active and joining together to save and take over assets which are significant for them.

-Part 5 Chapter 3 of the Localism Act, and the Assets of Community Value (England) Regulations, which together deliver the Community Right to Bid, aim to encourage more of this type of community-focused, locally-led action by providing an important tool to help communities looking to take over and run local assets.
-The ACV scheme gives communities the opportunity to identify assets of community value and have them listed and, when they are put up for sale, more time to raise finance and prepare to bid for them.
+The English Devolution and Community Empowerment Act 2026 Schedule 31 – Assets of community value, aims to encourage more of this type of community-focused, locally-led action by providing an important tool to help communities looking to take over and run local assets.
+The ACV scheme gives communities the opportunity to identify assets of community value and have them listed and, when they are put up for sale, the right of first refusal at a price determined by a local authority valuation.
+It also gives 12 months to raise finance and prepare to bid.

 If the community does nothing to save the Crown & Cushion now, it will be lost to the community forever.